 a.
 Plan Submittal Design and Site Plan

-FOR М
+FOR M

 a.
 Size 10,000 sq. ft. min.

-AM ENITIES
+AMENITIES

 a.
 Seating 1 linear foot / 275 sq. ft.

 b.
 Tables N/A

 - 1. Design Guidelines - a.
-A DOG PARK may be free standing in the BLOCK pattern, located internal to a BLOCK/LOT, or may be incorporated as a subordinate feature of a PUBLIC COMMON OR PUBLIC SQUARE. - 2.
+A DOG PARK may be free standing in the block pattern, located internal to a block/lot, or may be incorporated as a subordinate feature of a PUBLIC COMMON OR PUBLIC SQUARE. - 2.
 Development Standards - a.
-The size of a DOG PARK may be reduced by Special Permit. - b.
-A DOG PARK shall not be less than fifteen (15) feet in any dimension. - c.
 Dog PARKS shall be fenced on all sides to a minimum height of 60 inches.
-Fence footings shall be buried to a depth of one (1) foot and fence panels shall be buried to a depth of six (6) inches at all locations except at entrances/exits. - d.
-Dog PARKS shall have two entrances/exits. - e.
+Fence footings shall be buried to a depth of one (1) foot and fence panels shall be buried to a depth of six (6) inches at all locations except at entrances/exits. - b.
+Dog PARKS shall have two entrances/exits. - c.
 Entrances/exits shall have a safety gate, with an outer and inner gate on either side of a minimum sixteen (16) squarefoot "vestibule" area.
-This "vestibule" area serves as a buffer between the entrance and the rest of the park. - f.
-One (1) litter receptacle and one (1) dog valet shall be provided near each entrance/exit. - g.
-A sub-base of crushed gravel or equivalent that will compact to a dense, graded permeable subsurface shall be provided. - h.
-Ground cover shall be decomposed (crushed) granite or similar material that is non water-absorbing and devoid of organic material. - i.
-Planting beds shall be included along the outside of the perimeter fence to help screen the DOG PARK and reduce potential runoff. - j.
-Dog PARKS shall include a watering area with a standard hose-bib. - k.
+This "vestibule" area serves as a buffer between the entrance and the rest of the park. - d.
+One (1) litter receptacle and one (1) dog valet shall be provided near each entrance/exit. - e.
+A sub-base of crushed gravel or equivalent that will compact to a dense, graded permeable subsurface shall be provided. - f.
+Ground cover shall be decomposed (crushed) granite or similar material that is non water-absorbing and devoid of organic material. - g.
+Planting beds shall be included along the outside of the perimeter fence to help screen the DOG PARK and reduce potential runoff. - h.
+Dog PARKS shall include a watering area with a standard hose-bib. - i.
 Each DOG PARK shall have a permanent sign, stating the hours of operation, rules, and regulations for the DOG PARK.